awkale/user-story-best-practice/README.md

 # What is a user story?
+* Version (theme) vs Epic vs user story vs task
+  * A version is a set of features and fixes released together as a single update to your product.
+Assigning issues to versions helps you plan the order in which new features (stories) for your product will be released to your customers.
+  * An epic captures a large body of work.
+It is essentially a large user story that can be broken down into a number of smaller stories.
+It may take several sprints to complete an epic.
+  * In JIRA Agile, a story is represented as an issue, and individual tasks within the story are represented as sub-tasks.
+  * A sub-task issue is typically one of many tasks that make up a story (or parent issue).
 * What makes a great user story
   * agile development uses four clear delivery vehicles to bring structure to any agile project: user stories, sprints, epics, and versions.
   * The goal of a user story is to deliver a particular value back to the customer.